 - Seedling.
 In the soil, the feminized seed becomes a seedling.
 It will soon shed its husk and grow its first pair of leaves.

 - The vegetative stage.
 This is the period of the weed plant’s most potency and growth.
 Week by week, it’s going to become bigger and more mature, until it’s finally ready to procreate and grow buds.

 - The flowering stage.
-During this period, which begins when the plant starts receiving 12 or fewer hours of light per day (most female seeds are photoperiod), the feminized plants will stretch a little more.
-Thanks to feminization, all of them will be female and will form smokable sinsemilla buds.
+During this period, which begins when the plant starts receiving 12 or fewer hours of light per day, the feminized plants will stretch a little more.
+Thanks to feminization, all of them will be female and will form smokable sinsemilla flowers.

 - Harvest.
 When trichomes on the buds turn from milky-white to amber, it’s time to harvest your feminized weed!
 Do it on time to reap the best quality and potency.

 - Drying and curing.
 Freshly harvested buds will need some time in a dark, dry area to rest, amplify the flavors, and make the smoke smooth on your throat.

 With some feminized varieties being autoflowering cannabis, most feminised seeds are still photoperiod, meaning they will need 14-20 hours of light during the vegetative stage and 12 during the flowering stage.

 While the sun is a perfect resource of light for growing marijuana, indoor cultivation can yield great harvests under artificial light as well.
 In perfect conditions, each Watt of light energy will bring you 0.5-1g of bud.
 Use this equation to count the perfect light wattage for your indoor grow op – yield satisfaction guaranteed!